L3gacyGatling/My-Evades-Editor-Maps/README.md

-NOTICE: Due to the certain expliot I used on the school chromebook is probably patched, I'll be on a CREATION HIATUS, until I somehow found another expliot, have a friend help me unblock stuff, found a proxy, or until summertime.
+NOTICE: Due to the certain expliot I used on the school chromebook is pretty much patched, I'll be on a CREATION HIATUS, until I somehow found another expliot, have a friend help me unblock stuff, found a proxy, or until summertime.

-You can still ask me any question regarding the Region Editor on Discussions.
+You can still ask me any question regarding the Region Editor on Discussions, or any general questions.

 For any develeopers and Jr developers of Evades.io that read this, feel free to use, add, and edit any of my maps, as long as you credit me...